apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 with gRPC, as a development framework Flight is not intended to be exclusive to gRPC.

+One of the biggest features that sets apart Flight from other data transport frameworks is parallel transfers, allowing data to be streamed to or from a cluster of servers simultaneously.
+This enables developers to more easily create scalable data services that can serve a growing client base.

 In the 0.15.0 Apache Arrow release, we have ready-to-use Flight implementations in C++ (with Python bindings) and Java.
-These libraries are suitable for beta users who are comfortable being on the bleeding edge while we continue to refine some low-level details in the Flight internals.
+These libraries are suitable for beta users who are comfortable with API or protocol changes while we continue to refine some low-level details in the Flight internals.

 ## Motivation